Occupational Therapy in Schools (Guide + Directory)

 What does an OT evaluation and an IEP entail?

-When a concern is raised, your occupational therapist will evaluate your child for any area of concern related to OT.
+When a concern is raised, your occupational therapist will evaluate your child for any issue related to OT.
+For school-aged children and adolescents, OTs typically look at academics in addition to social participation, play and leisure, mental wellness, and self-care activities.

 This blog post walks through the many steps of a school-based OT evaluation.

-Here is a list of the standardized assessments we may use (which gives you an idea of a the specific areas we may look at related to your child’s ability to participate in school.)
+Here is a list of the standardized assessments a school OT may use (this gives you an idea of the specific areas OTs may look at related to your child’s ability to participate in school):

 • Assessment of Life Habits